 York University Profile

 York University, located in Toronto, Ontario, is helping shape the global thinkers and thinking that will define tomorrow.
 Our unwavering commitment to excellence reflects a rich diversity of perspectives and a strong sense of social responsibility that set us apart.
-As an internationally recognized research university, York’s 11 faculties and 27 research centres have well-established partnerships with 280+ leading universities worldwide.
-Located in Toronto, York is the third largest university in Canada with a strong community of 55,000 students, 7,000 faculty and administrative staff, and more than 275,000 alumni.
-For more information, please visit http://about.yorku.ca/
+As an internationally recognized research university, York’s 11 faculties and 27 research centres have well-established partnerships with over 280 leading universities worldwide.
+Located in Toronto, York is the third largest university in Canada with a strong community of 55,000 students, 7,000 faculty and administrative staff and more than 275,000 alumni.
+Read more about York University.

-York University recognizes that many Indigenous nations have longstanding relationships with the territories upon which our campuses are located.
+York University recognizes that many Indigenous nations have longstanding relationships with the territories where our campuses are located.
 We acknowledge our presence on the traditional territories of the Mississaugas of the New Credit First Nation, the Huron-Wendat Nation, the Haudenosaunee Confederacy and the Métis Nation of Ontario.

-York’s admission requirements are divided into different types of learners that include secondary school, transfer, mature, and returning students.
-Each type has different requirements and admission policies.
+York’s admission requirements are divided into different categories of learners that include secondary school, transfer, mature and returning students.
+Each category has different requirements and admission policies.
 Select the category that describes you best and then find the admission requirements specific to your category.

 Aboriginal Learner Policy

-York supports the academic success of Aboriginal students through its Centre for Aboriginal Student Services (CASS) that provides student services in a culturally supportive environment.
+York supports the academic success of Aboriginal students through its Centre for Aboriginal Student Services (CASS), which provides student services in a culturally supportive environment.
 Students are supported through the process of applying for numerous financial awards.
 Aboriginal applicants are encouraged to visit York’s Aboriginal Admission Statement page.

 Alternative Admissions and Transition Programs

-The Transition Year Program (TYP) at York University is a special access program for youth (19+) and adults who are passionate about attending university.
+The Transition Year Program (TYP) at York University is a special access program for youth (ages 19 and above) and adults who are passionate about attending university.
 TYP@York provides an opportunity to transition to university for those who have previously experienced social and financial barriers to accessing formal education.

 If you are interested in transferring to York from another university or college, York’s website gives you helpful information on its transfer policies and supports.
-You can also check your eligibility for course transfers through ONCAT, an organization that provides information on credit transfers in Ontario.
+You can also check your eligibility for course transfers through the Ontario Council on Articulation and Transfer (ONCAT), an organization that provides information on credit transfers in Ontario.